PyFlightCoach/PFCDocumentation/docs/source/pyflightcoach/installation.rst

    $ git clone https://github.com/PyFlightCoach/PyFlightCoach.git
    $ cd PyFlightCoach
-   $ git submudules update --init --recursive
+   $ git submudule update --init --recursive

 To setup a conda environment with all the developer dependencies, run the following command: